dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 We are at a point where it's not just about being right - it's about being right, right now.
 {{% /blockquote %}}

-In computer vision especially, have real-time inference is crucial and will determine whether you deploy your model or not.
+In computer vision especially, having real-time inference is crucial and will determine whether the model gets deployed or not.
 In many cases, you can pick one or the other:
-- Fast model with poor accuracy
+- A fast model with poor accuracy
-- Slow model with high accuracy
+- A slow model with high accuracy

-But can we have both a fast and accurate model?
+But can we have the best of both worlds?
+I.e. a fast and accurate model?

 That's what this post is about.

-I will show you how to pick a top performing image models, optimize it and make it run fast for real-time inference.

-I will pick models from the [TIMM](https://huggingface.co/docs/timm/index) library.
-But the optimization may be applicable to any PyTorch image models.

 {{< notice tip >}}
-You can bring any models from [TIMM](https://huggingface.co/docs/timm/index) and supercharge its inference speed with optimized [ONNX Runtime](https://onnxruntime.ai/) and [TensorRT](https://developer.nvidia.com/tensorrt).
+By the end of the post you'll learn how to supercharge the inference speed of any image models from [TIMM](https://huggingface.co/docs/timm/index) with optimized [ONNX Runtime](https://onnxruntime.ai/) and [TensorRT](https://developer.nvidia.com/tensorrt).

-By the end, you'll learn how to:
+In short:
 - 📥 Load any pre-trained model from [TIMM](https://huggingface.co/docs/timm/index).
 - 🔄 Convert the model to ONNX format.
 - 🖥️ Run inference with [ONNX Runtime](https://onnxruntime.ai/) (CPU & CUDA Provider).